West Valley City, Utah

-making it the second-largest city in Utah.
+making it the second-most populous city in Utah after Salt Lake City.
 The city incorporated in 1980 from a large, quickly growing unincorporated area, combining the four communities of Granger, Hunter, Chesterfield, and Redwood.
-It is home to the Maverik Center and USANA Amphitheatre.
+It is home to the Maverik Center and Utah First Credit Union Amphitheatre.

 History

 The earliest known residents of the western Salt Lake Valley were Native American bands of the Ute and Shoshoni tribes.

 The first European people to live in the area were the Latter-day Saints.
 The Euro-Americans arrived in the Salt Lake Valley in 1847.
 The area was first staked out by settler Joseph Harker and his family in the area they named as "over Jordan" (referring to the land west of the Jordan River, which runs through the valley).

-The Granger area was settled by Welsh pioneers who had come to Utah with Dan Jones in 1849.
-Irrigation systems and agriculture were developed in the area, and it was Elias Smith who proposed the area's name on account of its successful farming.
-Granger and vicinity had about 1,000 people in 1930.
+The Granger area was settled by Welsh pioneers who came to Utah with Dan Jones in 1849.
+Irrigation systems and agriculture were developed in the area, and Elias Smith proposed the area's name on account of its successful farming.
+The population of Granger and its vicinity was about 1,000 people in 1930.

 Hunter was not settled until 1876.
 This settlement was started by Rasmus Nielson, Edward Rushton, August Larsen and about seven others along with their families.
 Irrigation began in 1881 and the main crop was fruit trees.

 The city began to experience rapid growth in the 1970s, when the area that is now West Valley City consisted of the four separate communities of Hunter, Granger, Chesterfield, and Redwood.
 These four unincorporated areas merged in 1980 to form the present-day city.
 During the 2002 Olympic Winter Games, West Valley City was the official venue for men's and women's ice hockey.